prabuw/prabuw.github.io/_posts/2014-02-16-umbraco-7-what-ive-learned-so-far-custom-controllers-and-models.markdown

 Umbraco.Web.Mvc.UmbracoViewPage
 ```

-<p align="justify">RenderModel is Umbraco’s representation of the page’s information&nbsp; and content stored in the database.
+<p align="justify">RenderModel is Umbraco's representation of the page's information&nbsp; and content stored in the database.
 In fact, the data the CMS user has entered for the page is stored in a field called <em>properties</em>.
-Umbraco takes this and renders the view following it’s convention of looking for view in the <em>Views</em> folder.</p>
+Umbraco takes this and renders the view following it's convention of looking for view in the <em>Views</em> folder.</p>
-<p align="justify">Access to a property’s value can be done as such (straight from the view):</p>
+<p align="justify">Access to a property's value can be done as such (straight from the view):</p>

 ```csharp
 @Model.Content.GetPropertyValue("PropertyName")